zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

     `#TODO- Find what command is needed`

-2. Make sure that the externalMappingUser has READ access to the Master Facility class set in the user profile.
+2. Make sure that the identityMappingUser has READ access to the Master Facility class set in the user profile.
   - For Top Secret, execute the following command:

      `TSS PERMIT(user) IBMFAC(IRR.IDIDMAP.QUERY) ACCESS(READ)`